-What To Do First Safe Medications When To Call Your Health Care Provider Take a prenatal vitamin with folic acid.
-Your health care provider may suggest supplements depending on your individual needs.
-Avoiding extra-doses of vitamins.
-Just take a prenatal vitamin without other vitamin supplements. > Multi-vitamins come in many brands.
+What To Do First Safe Medications When To Call Your Health Care Provider &gt; Take a prenatal vitamin with folic acid. &gt; If you take calcium supplements, take them at a separate time from your prenatal vitamin or iron supplement.
+Calcium and iron interfere with each others absorptions. &gt; Your health care provider may suggest supplements depending on your individual needs. &gt; Avoiding extra-doses of vitamins.
+Just take a prenatal vitamin without other vitamin supplements. &gt; For a twin pregnancy, take additional 1 mg Folic acid pill when taking a prenatal vitamin. > Multi-vitamins come in many brands.
 You can choose an over-the-counter vitamin that contains a combination of vitamins sufficient for pregnancy or you can choose a prescription form.
 Check with your health care provider first if you would like to take extra vitamins or homeopathic remedies.
 Bring them to your prenatal visit.
-Call the California Teratogen Information Service (CTIS) Pregnancy Risk Information support line at 1-800-532-3749 or visit their web site: www.ctispregnancy.org
+Call the California Teratogen Information Service (CTIS) Pregnancy Risk Information support line at 1-800-532-3749 or visit their web site: ctispregnancy.org